Netanyahu spokesman denies Israel open to 1967 border formula

 Kerry is visiting the region and hoping to find enough common ground for Israel and the Palestinians to renew peace talks stalled since 2010.

 Israel has previously balked at agreeing to the 1967 borders as a basis for talks.
-Netanyahu demands that the Palestinians explicitly recognise Israel as a Jewish state.
+Netanyahu demands that the Palestinians explicitly recognize Israel as a Jewish state.

 Asked about Reuters' initial report that Israel had agreed to the 1967 formula, a U.S. official cautioned that "there is a great deal of inaccurate information out there right now and our focus is continuing to work through details with both parties".